sqlDevX/MTGAShuffler/README.md

 usage:

-java.exe Shuffler handSize maxRun shuffleCount
+java.exe -jar shuffler.jar handSize maxRun shuffleCount

 handSize = Number of cards to draw from the 60 Cards Test-Deck